Khasir/toronto-city-council-clustering/README.md

 ## Ideas
 - Add search/dropdown by name
-- Click on point to go to their website
+- Click on point to go to their website?
 - Make legend easier to parse
 - Highlight by person (dropdown?)
 - Filter by agenda topic (policing etc) (hard?)